amuller/obsearch/README.txt

 Running the Examples
 ********************

 First you have to make sure that "mvn test" works properly.
 If it doesn't please post an error on the mailing lists.
+It is normal to see many files being downloaded by maven the first times you run the examples or compile the program.

  Single Computer: